travelgateX/documentation-site/content/channelx/documentation/_index.md

 N = Names allowed for a specific element

 ## HotelRatePlanInventoryNotif
-Sets up inventory information that should be followed with the structure Hotel > Rate > Room.
+Sets up inventory information that should be followed by the structure Hotel > Rate > Room.

 ```xml
 <HotelRatePlanInventoryNotif xmlns = "http://schemas.xmltravelgate.com/hubpush/provider/2012/10">